If you are plagued by sinus problems, take a moment to consider these valuable parts of your head. What can turn good sinuses into problem sinuses?

 An Extra Sinus

 About 10% of people have an extra sinus.
-The extra sinus “effectively narrows that transition space,” says Ford Albritton, MD, chairman of otolaryngology at Presbyterian Hospital of Dallas.
+The extra sinus “effectively narrows that transition space,” says Ford Albritton, MD, director of the Center for Sinus and Respiratory Disease at the Texas Institute in Dallas.

 Deviated Nasal Septum